 A brief word on important regulatory and legal matters in Fairfax County

-Several laws govern relationships between tenants and property owners in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and property owners in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Fairfax County have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws as they occur.
+Several laws govern relationships between tenants and rental investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
+In addition our local governments in and around Fairfax County have relevant ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a free archive for property owners in Fairfax County
+a useful source for property owners in Fairfax County

 - Collections and evictions